-Like cold is a privation of heat.
+And like cold is a privation of heat.

-Like darkness is a privation of light.
+Or like darkness is a privation of light.

 Augustine further argues that God created everything good—including you, me, plants, and animals.
 But while all of creation is originally good, it is not perfectly good like God.
 And, of course, God could not make humans or plants or animals perfectly good because that would mean they were no longer creations but that they were God.